LINDA PAPPAGALLO

 Peasant Poetry (ongoing)

 Exploration of peasant oral heritage in representing liminality, and nondual seeing.
+Received mobility grant from the Goethe Institute.
+Collaborating partner is the Tunisian Observatory for Food Sovereignty and Environment (OSAE)

 Poetry, maxims and riddles remain an important tool to convey sociopolitical landscapes - land, power, mobility, sovereignty, heritage.
 In the south of Tunisia, storytelling remains an important skill to transmit popular emotions, to describe leaving, staying, returning, places, relationships, conflict, and rural living.
 Poetry offers a medium to understand the affective, and practical aspects of absence-presence.
 In 2018, I began to work with Houcine Mseddek, a history professor from Ghomrassen, to collect and translate contemporary poetry from the Rbaya/Sekhrafi pastoralists in the plains, who have historically looked after the herds of their jbeili (mountain) counterparts in the Dahar.
 Sadly Houcine passed away suddenly during my research.
-In memory of Houcine this project has now developed to collate, translate and curate a slice of contemporary peasant orality in Tunisia with the objective of revealing the analytical power of oral heritage, in its contextualized interpretation.
+In memory of Houcine this project has now developed to collate, translate and curate a slice of contemporary orality in Tunisia.
+As a researcher-curator my task is to illustrate the analytical power of oral heritage, through different interpretations of transformation in the desert, through a field guide book that is pedagogically-relevant for cultural practitioners, youth and artists.

 Methodological Mess (ongoing)